DanieliPatino/Credit_Risk_Analysis/README.md

 As shows on the images below, you will see the best results were from the EasyEnsembleClassifier algorithm with a f1 score of 0.97 and a balanced accuracy score of 0.92.
 The worst results were from the ClusterCentroids with a f1 score of 0.60 and a balance accuracy score of 0.63.

-The best results were from the EasyEnsembleClassifier due to the scores being closest to 1.
-Meaning that the predictions are more accurate when the precision, recall, f1, and the Balance Accuracy Score is closest to 1.

 I will list all six machine learning modules from best to worst below:

 -	EasyEnsembleClassifier: Balance Accuracy Score: 0.92 / f1 score: 0.97.